-Consistent with the Governor's Executive Order in January 2019, springs restoration and alternative water supply are key elements in the Protecting Florida Together initiative.
+Consistent with the Governor's Executive Order 19-12 and 23-06, springs restoration and alternative water supply are key elements in the Protecting Florida Together initiative.
 Both programs have guidance documents with more details about each program (see website for links).
-For FY 2023-2024, and based on prior annual funding amounts, an estimated \$50 million will be available for springs restoration and \$40 million for alternative water supply projects statewide, subject to the 2023 legislative session and state FY 2023-2024 adopted budget.
+For FY 2024-2025, and based on prior annual funding amounts, an estimated \$50 million will be available for springs restoration and \$50 million for alternative water supply projects statewide, subject to the 2024 legislative session and state FY 2024-2025 adopted budget.
 Procedurally, the District has combined the application process for both projects into a single application, to assist communities in submitting project proposals.